The de Hercé family & L'Hotel de Hercé

 1792 Oct New Laws of enacted by Revolutionary Government in Paris stating anyone who have taken up arms against France, or fled France in open rebellion, is subject to immediate execution when captured.

 The Hercé men fled for their very lives.
-The Baron Jean Armund and his son, with his uncles Urban Renée-Bishop of Dol, Uncle Francis a priest, & young 16 yr old Jean Francoise Simon novitiate, flee France for Jersey .
-Uncle Jean Francoise Kings Guard, flees to Brussels & later joins his family in Bath, The Barons youngest Uncle Julien-César a priest fled to Spain.
-1,000s of members of the nobility & church arrived within a short time in Jersey, the de Hercé clan later moved onto Bath, England.
+The Baron Jean Armund and his son Louis de Hercé, with his uncles Urban Renée-Bishop of Dol, Uncle Francis a priest, & young 16 yr old Jean Francoise Simon novitiate, flee France for Jersey .
+Thier Uncle Jean Francoise was serving in the Swiss Kings Guard, flees to Brussels & later joins his family in Bath, The Barons youngest Uncle Julien-César a priest fled to Spain.
+1,000s of members of the nobility & church arrived within a short time in Jersey, the de Hercé family later moved onto Bath, in England.

 1793 Jan Execution of Louis XVI